CanastaWiki/Canasta-CLI/README.md

 Usage:
   sudo canasta [command]

-Available Commands:
+Available commands:

   completion  Generate the autocompletion script for the specified shell

-  create      Create a Canasta Installation
+  create      Create a Canasta installation

-  delete      delete a  Canasta installation
+  delete      Delete a Canasta installation

   help        Help about any command

-  import      Create a Canasta Installation
+  import      Create a Canasta installation

-  list        list all  Canasta installations
+  list        List all Canasta installations

-  start       Start the Canasta installation
+  start       Start a Canasta installation

-  stop        Stop the Canasta installation
+  stop        Stop a Canasta installation

 Flags:
   -h, --help   help for canasta